Skip to Content

 ● Pump oil level

-If your compressor is oil-free, this part of the maintenance is not needed.
+If your compressor is oil-free, this part of the maintenance is unnecessary.
 But you must check the air compressor pump oil level for all other air compressors.
 When the level is low, it can destroy the pump.

 • Step 1: Turn the machine off.
 Remove the mains cable if applicable.